openstack-infra/infra-specs/specs/zuulv3.rst

 ~~~~~~~

 The `auth` attribute of a job provides way to add authentication or
 authorization requirements to a job.
-Examples above include `swift`
+The example above includes only
-and `secrets`, though other systems may be added.
+`secrets`, though other systems may be added in the future.

 A `secret` is a collection of key/value pairs and is defined as a
 top-level configuration object::